Why CLP Compliance Matters In Scented Products

 Remember, not all CLP labels will look the same.

 Daya's Essence wax melts are FULLY compliant and legal.
-Safety Data sheets, IFRA documents, and CLP are available upon request, and I have the correct labelling on all my melts as well as on my website.
+Safety Data Sheets, IFRA documents, and CLP are available upon request, and I have the correct labelling on all my melts as well as on my website.
+Sticky Print Pixels is a reputable and a credible CLP printing business whom does my label printing

-My process is regarding any fragrance oils that are bought.
-The CLP gets recalculated from the 100% safety data sheet to reflect my 30% fragrance load.
+My process regarding any fragrance oils that are bought: The CLP gets recalculated from the 100% safety data sheet to reflect my 30% fragrance load (Sticky Print DOESNT do recalculation, I get this done privately and through my suppliers).
 I also look at the IFRA (International Fragrance Association) document to confirm the maximum safe usage level for each oil.

 It signals potential respiratory problems, and I'm all about keeping those lungs happy and healthy.
 I steer clear of oils that could trigger toxicity when inhaled, harm reproduction, affect unborn babies, or even have the slightest link to cancer.